stacklane/docs/🗄/Article/users/roles.md

 The following operations may be specified for any resource rule Besides `all`, no operation implies another operation.

-- `none` &mdash; Only applicable to root settings file roles.
+- `none` -- Only applicable to root settings file roles.
-- `all` &mdash; All operations allowed.
+- `all` -- All operations allowed.
-- `access` &mdash; May also refer to "select", "exists", "accessible", or "visible".
+- `access` -- May also refer to "select", "exists", "accessible", or "visible".
 Necessary for accessing linked/referenced models.
-- `read` &mdash; Read a value.
+- `read` -- Read a value.
 May also refer to "get", "load" if the operation requires knowing an ID.
-- `create` &mdash; Create / new operation such as `new Task()`.
+- `create` -- Create / new operation such as `new Task()`.
-- `update` &mdash; Update / set a field value.
+- `update` -- Update / set a field value.
-- `delete` &mdash; Removing / deleting a model.
+- `delete` -- Removing / deleting a model.
-- `state` &mdash; Special case of a field value `update`, representing a significant "change in state".
+- `state` -- Special case of a field value `update`, representing a significant "change in state".
 This occurs only by nomenclature, for any field named "state", "status", "stage", or "lifecycle".
-- `list` &mdash; List operations are "bulk" operations, and usually refer to queries that may return multiple results.
+- `list` -- List operations are "bulk" operations, and usually refer to queries that may return multiple results.

 ## Resource Rules

 Resource rules for models follow the data structure, from general to specific.
 The rule most specific to the requested resource will be used.

-- `📦` &mdash; Package/module level rule.
+- `📦` -- Package/module level rule.
-- `📦.Product` &mdash; Model type specific rule.
+- `📦.Product` -- Model type specific rule.
-- `📦.Product.title` &mdash; Field specific rule.
+- `📦.Product.title` -- Field specific rule.
-- `📦.Product.Description` &mdash; Embedded model specific rule.
+- `📦.Product.Description` -- Embedded model specific rule.

 ```file-name
 👤.yaml